 You have recently launched your new liquid transmission FTIR accessory, the Pearl.
 What problems was the Pearl developed to address?

-Most people seeing this, reading this will be familiar with the traditional liquid transmission accessory that Specac have offered for thirty years; the Omni Cell.
+Most people seeing this, reading this will be familiar with the traditional liquid transmission accessory that Specac has offered for thirty years; the Omni Cell.

 We've also discovered some things as we've gone through the design process.
 We noticed that the design of the Pearl, with the oyster cell inside, has given customers an opportunity to have a more accurate path length and greater repeatability in their experiments than they have had before.